furechan/mplchart/README.md

 ## Warning

-This project is experimental!
+This is work in progress!
 For any serious usage you may want to you look into projects like [mplfinance](https://pypi.org/project/mplfinance/).